 Doctor of Strategic Intelligence (DSI)

 Addresses intellectual, cultural, and organizational challenges in the emerging field of intelligence studies.
 You’ll study the activities and relationships between actors in the global community, along with domestic intelligence topics and issues of strategic concern to the U.S. The curriculum integrates practice, research, and multidisciplinary study to enhance your understanding of the complex problems you face in your professional practice today.

-Admission to APU doctoral programs is selective.
+Admission to AMU doctoral programs is selective.
 You are expected to have earned your master’s degree (minimum 3.0 GPA) and have work experience in a discipline related to the doctoral program for which you are applying.